iProgramMC/EasyExporter/README.md

 # EasyExporter
 This is a level exporter for *Super Mario 64*.
-Requires SM64 decomp and a knowledge of how levels work.
+This converts OBJ files into a format that can (essentially) just be dropped in to an SM64 decomp repository.
+It requires some knowledge of how levels work.

 **NOTE**: This is not as easy as the title says.
 I decided to keep it because it would break existing links, though.

 ## TODOs/Issues:
 - The model does not automatically triangulate models.
 If you have N-gons, the tool will always pick the first 3 vertices in the n-gon, as defined in the obj
-- Does not support other model formats
+- Does not support model formats other than OBJ
-- The tool does not support non-PoT textures
+- The tool does not support textures whose width and height are not powers of 2.
 - The tool does not like huge textures, it takes a long time to convert them to text
-- The tool does not resize images automatically to fit into the n64's constraints (to 64x32, for example)
+- The tool does not resize images automatically to fit into the N64's constraints (to 64x32, for example)
+- The tool does not use CI4/CI8 texture modes
+- The tool exports textures in u16 format, not u8, so models exported may not work on SM64 source ports
+- The tool does not include converted PNG files, but embeds them directly in the model file
-- No automatic level folder generation, although it might be coming soon
+- No automatic level folder generation
-- You have to edit collision stuff manually, which is kind of a pain

-### Note about this
-I might make a gui version of this tool at some point, if I have time, which fixes the last 2 issues
+- To change the collision of a model, aside from a few cases built into the tool based on the material's name, manual editing of the output collision file is required.

 ## Warning
 If you do not know how a level is structured, please use Fast64 instead.
-This is meant as a more advanced version, and you will need to do a lot of stuff manually.
+This was designed for more intricate level replacement operations, and you will need to do a lot of stuff manually.

 ## How it works
 This takes any \*.obj file and converts it into a usable format for decomp.